We all understand that we need to do more to protect the environment and it is clear that we can’t rely upon politicians to do it for us.

 What is sustainable finance?

-Sustainable finance is all about using the power your investment funds gives to choose only companies that adhere to the highest environmental, social, and governance standards possible.
+Sustainable finance is all about using the power your investment funds give to choose only companies that adhere to the highest environmental, social, and governance standards possible.

 In some cases, this may be through a formally constituted fund, such as a green energy investment fund.
 Sometimes it may apply to only financing companies who use a fair trade business model.
 And sometimes it may be a less formal general approach to making sure that the companies you look to support act in the best interests of the community that they are a part of.